fredvbrug/STOP-IT/jsPsych_version/README-JS.md

 - *var choice_stim1 = 'left'*: adjust VALUE to change the label (in the data file) of the go stimulus associated with the left response
 - *var choice_stim2 = 'right'*: adjust VALUE to change the label (in the data file) of the go stimulus associated with the right response

-the same:

-- 'fix.png' for the fixation stimulus
-- 'go_left.png' and 'go_right.png' for the go stimuli that require a left and right response, respectively
+The images themselves can be adjusted by replacing the .png files in the image folder.
+The names of the images and the values defined in this 'experiment_variables.js' file (see below) should correspond.

-- 'stop_left.png' and 'stop_right.png' for the stop signals that will replace the left and right go stimulus respectively.
-Note that in the default version, the same image is used for both stop signals, but researchers can also use different images if wanted (e.g. 'stop_left.png' could be a red left-pointing arrow, and 'stop_right.png' could be a red right-pointing arrow).
+There are separate image files for the stop signal that will replace the left go stimulus, and the stop signal that will replace the right go stimulus.
+In the default version, the content of the image files is the same (i.e. two crosses, 'XX'), but researchers can also use different images if wanted (e.g. 'stop_left.png' could be a red left-pointing arrow, and 'stop_right.png' could be a red right-pointing arrow).

-Note that the images themselves can be adjusted by replacing the .png files in the image folder.
-The names of the images and the values defined in this 'experiment_variables.js' file should correspond.

 ##### Design variables
 In the first step, researchers can adjust the proportion of stop signals: